The way you feel while you are awake and training depends largely on what happens while you are asleep.

 Does More Sleep Make You Run Faster?

-Yes, One of the most important and easiest ways to increase your speed and endurance is to sleep more.
+Yes, One of the most important and easiest ways to increase running your speed and endurance is to sleep more.

 Being in a sleep debt will negatively affect your running performance and getting extra sleep will improve your running performance.